zirkelc/AdaGPT/README.md

 # AdaGPT GitHub Action
 AdaGPT is an AI-powered GitHub Action that generates helpful responses to comments on issues and pull requests.
 It's like having a conversation with ChatGPT, but without actually leaving GitHub and available to everyone.

-To use AdaGPT, simply mention @AdaGPT in your comments on issues and pull requests.
-AdaGPT will be triggered and respond to your comment with a helpful response.
+Simply mention [@AdaGPT](https://github.com/AdaGPT) in your comments on issues and pull requests.
+AdaGPT will be activated and respond to your comment with a helpful response.

 ## Who's Ada?
 Ada is named after [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), a pioneer of computer programming and the first person to write an algorithm intended to be processed by a machine.
 Ada is considered the first computer programmer and a symbol of women's contributions to science and technology.